-- Residents can communicate directly with their assigned Counselor. - Residents can submit concerns or requests related to a specific topic they can enter via kiosk and the staff responsible for that area of the facility will receive it. - Residents can submit grievances (resident rights violations) via the kiosk. - All communications must be appropriate and prosocial.
+- Residents can communicate directly with their assigned Counselor. - Residents can submit concerns or requests related to a specific topic via the kiosk and the staff responsible for that area of the facility will receive it. - Residents can submit grievances (resident rights violations) via the kiosk. - All communications must be appropriate and prosocial.